DallasParker83/DallasParker83/README.md

 - 👋 Hi, I’m @DallasParker83
 - 👀 I’m interested in ...
 Development
 - 🌱 I’m currently learning ...
-Fulol Stack development
+Full Stack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...